swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 The following endpoints have been created:

-- `predict`: Get a string as the input and display the prediction of the input as true (1) if it is related to the R programming language or as false (0) if it is is not related to the R programming language.
+- `/predict`: Get a string as the input and display the prediction of the input as true (1) if it is related to the R programming language or as false (0) if it is is not related to the R programming language.
-- `predict_proba`: Get a string as the input and display the probability of the input as a array of two numbers.
+- `/predict_proba`: Get a string as the input and display the probability of the input as a array of two numbers.
 The first number is the probability from 0 to 1 of the input as not related to the R programming language.
 The second number is the probability from 0 to 1 of the input as related to the R programming